CLIMB Clinical Skills Training provides women in cardiology with advanced procedural skills, a crucial building block for career advancement.

 CLIMB aims to bridge this gap by allowing women physicians to develop the skills to become their field’s next thought leaders.

 Topics are rotated each year based on community feedback and new scientific discoveries.
+Unique components of CLIMB include:

-Talent Directory registrants can access and learn from session recordings from the 2024 program.
+Registrants in The Pulse can access and learn from session recordings from the 2024 program.

 Research has shown that certain groups are highly underrepresented within cardiology, particularly within procedural subspecialties.
 The goal of the CLIMB program is therefore to increase the opportunities for these groups to not only participate in these areas within their own institutions but to serve as experts in regional and national forums.
 CLIMB offers a unique opportunity to learn from world-leading experts in a supportive, small-group environment.